- Applying to study

 - refusing to produce identification, including a student identification card, when asked lawfully to do so by a University staff member or University Affiliate;

-- engaging in unprofessional behaviour while undertaking a practicum or placement as part of the student’s course;
+- engaging in unprofessional behaviour while undertaking a practicum or placement as part of the student’s program;

 - engaging in hazing, motting or other unauthorised initiation activities of a similar kind;